 Brava Cape Verde is the smallest inhabited island in Cape Verde, but also it is the greenest.
-You can only travel to Brava by ferry from neighbouring Fogo or also from Santiago.
+You can only get to Brava by ferry from neighbouring Fogo, or also from Santiago.
 It is often called the island of flowers or alternatively, the garden island.

-On arrival at the port a steep hairpin bend road takes you up to the main town.
-Vila Nova Sintra is located high on the mountains of Brava.
+On arrival at the port a steep hairpin bend road takes you up to Vila Nova Sintra.
+This is the island’s main town and is located high on the mountains of Brava.
 It is often considered to be the most picturesque city in the Cape Verde.
-The sobrados (two-storied houses) with little gardens, the attractive park and paving suggest that the town is a little more affluent than some others in Cape Verde.
+The sobrados (two-storey houses) with little gardens together with the attractive park and paving suggest that the town is a little more affluent than some others in Cape Verde.

 Faja d’Agua is a pretty village on the north coast.
-This little village is reached by a narrow road with hairpin bends, but the trip is well worth making.
+This little bay is reached by a narrow road with hairpin bends, but the trip is well worth making.
 The bay at Faja d’Agua is frequently described as one of the most picturesque in the whole country.
 Just beyond the village, there are natural rock pools where you can swim.
 At the far end of the road is the abandoned Esperadinha airport, closed because of dangerous winds.
-When whaling was a major source of income for the island, whaling ships from America would call at Faja d’Agua and consequently it become the main harbour on the island.
-When the existing port was built at Furna, Faja d’Agua ceased to be important.
+When whaling was a major source of income for the island, whaling ships from America would call at Faja d’Agua.
+It consequently become the main harbour on the island.
+When the existing port was built at Furna, Faja d’Agua ceased to be important as a port.

 This island has some beautiful scenery including dramatic valleys and mountains.
 Much of the coastline is rugged with impressive cliffs.
 Monte Fontainhas (976 meters) is the highest mountain on Brava.
 From the island you get views across to Fogo and the channel that separates the two islands.
 It is thought that the two islands might once have been joined.